A Light shed on Lepton Flavor Universality in B decays: Tests of LFU violation in transitions

-We evaluate the observable ${\cal R}$ within the model framework~\cite{Nayak:2021djn}.
-Our predicted observable ${\cal R}$ for $B_c\to \eta_c(nS)$ and $B_c\to \psi (nS)$ in the ground and radially excited states are found comparable to other SM predictions, see Table~\ref{table:2} and \ref{table:3}, respectively.
-The deviation of SM predictions of ${\cal R}$ from the experimental data clearly emphasizes on anomalies in semileptonic decays and the failure of encoding NP bounds in our RIQM.
-However, in the absence of predicted data from established model approaches in the literature for $B_c$ decays to charm meson states, our predictions for ${\cal R}_{D}(2S),\ {\cal R}_{D}(3S),\ {\cal R}_{D^*}(2S)$ and ${\cal R}_{D^*}(3S)$ can be useful to identify the $B_c$-channels characterized by clear experimental signature.
+Our goal is to study LFU ratio in RIQM framework.
+Therefore, we evaluate the observable $R$ within the model~\cite{Nayak:2021djn}.
+Our predicted observable $R$ for $B_c\to X(nS) l \nu_l$, ($X = \eta_c , J/\psi$, $D(D^*)$) in the ground and radially excited states are found comparable to other SM predictions, as given in Table~\ref{table:4} and \ref{table:5}, respectively.
+The deviation of SM predictions of $R$ from the experimental data clearly indicates anomalies in semileptonic decays and the failure of encoding NP bounds in our RIQM.
+However, in the absence of predicted data from established model approaches, in the literature, our predictions for LFUV observables for the charm and charmonium higher states, $R_{D}(2S)$, $R_{D}(3S)$, $R_{D^*}(2S)$, and $R_{D^*}(3S)$ can also be useful to identify the $B_c$ channels in the upcoming Run 3 data at LHCb.

 It is worthwhile to note here that in our RIQM approach, the parametrization of relevant form factors of semileptonic decay amplitudes are evaluated in the entire kinematic range ($0\le q^2\le q^2_{max}$) which makes our prediction more reliable and accurate than other theoretical approaches.
 In other theoretical models, cited above, the form factors are first calculated with an endpoint normalization at either $q^2 = 0$ (maximum recoil point) or $q^2$ = $q^2_{max}$ (minimum recoil point).
 Then using monopoles, dipoles, and Gaussian ansatz they are phenomenologically extrapolated to the whole physical region making form factor estimation less reliable.
-To dodge such uncertainties in the calculation, we do not resort to any such phenomenological ansatz instead.
+To dodge such uncertainties in the calculation we do not resort to any such phenomenological ansatz instead.
 Given the high statistics, $B_c$-events which are expected to yield up to $10^{10}$ events in each upcoming year at the colliders, semileptonic $B_c$ decays to charm and charmonium states present a fascinating sphere to explore more and more on the new found scale in physics.